Broke-Developers/File-Type-Based-Structure/README.md

 <img src="https://github.com/user-attachments/assets/f3163c07-5aae-4444-8d84-1a056a10a818" width="20px" height="20px"/>
 Contains utility functions that can be used across the project.

-The origin of utils comes from Java classes with all static methods used across the program to help the developer and obey SOLID principles. for example, the Math class or just a isString function.
+The origin of utils comes from Java classes with all static methods used across the program to help the developer and obey SOLID principles. for example, the Math class or just an isString function.

 If you have these clauses below then you have a util: